 CEO Jan Schnorr attributes the success partly due to the immediacy of the technology.
 C2Sense offers users near real-time sensing results, which they can access from anywhere in the world.
 These rapid results have a major impact not only on food waste, but human safety as well.

 “This worker safety project we are working on with DOE (Department of Energy), “ says Schnorr, “can protect people better.
 So in the future, they know right away if there’s something they can put on the respirator and evacuate an area.
 Whereas now, they didn’t really know too quickly until there was a massive problem.”

-Herein lies the beauty of what C2Sense does.
+Herein lies the beauty of what C2Sense IoT sensors do.
 The multitudinous applications for this device set it apart from other IOT sensors, making it a market standout.
 The applications that address social and environmental issues are apparent.
 The economic benefits are vast as well.
 As food goes through the delivery cycle, much is lost to spoilage and waste.
 This leads to more expensive consumer products.
 However, with produce grown and transported in optimal conditions, more makes it to the shelf and your wallet benefits as a result.
 With early estimates indicating that this technology could save the food industry billions of dollars per year, C2Sense has nowhere to go but up.

 The funding from their most recent round is now being used to deliver the product to the customer.
 The first customers just received the initial 300 testing systems, and over the next 18 months, the company plans to gain more customer traction in the chicken industry, placing as many products as possible in the customers’ hands so that they can begin to reap its benefits.
-With a wide range of dynamic applications, and products already being put to good use, C2Sense is a prime example of the deep tech dealflow that Propel(x) features so investors can fund technologies that matter, or in this case, has the potential to improve billions of lives.
+With a wide range of dynamic applications, and products already being put to good use, C2Sense IoT sensors are a prime example of the deep tech dealflow that Propel(x) features so investors can fund technologies that matter, or in this case, have the potential to improve billions of lives.